1337/pop/README.md

 2. Run ```chmod -R 666 (install path)/pop/data``` to allow PHP write access to the data folder.

 ## Changelog

+### 2012-04-10
+* Changed core to use the Standard PHP Library (SPL), because it seems to be available everywhere.
+* Moved core to become a module; closed many Pop-specific functions into it.
+* Fixed bug associated with `strcasecmp`.
+* Misc improvements.

 ### 2012-03-17
 * New `AjaxField` class renders a HTML input/textarea tag corresponding to a given object's field: